reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

   }
 }
 ```
-Then, we need to register our custom Spring validator with a specific definition of `configurationPropertiesValidator`:
+Then, we need to register our custom Spring validator with the special method name `configurationPropertiesValidator()`:
 ```java
 @Bean
 public static ReportEmailAddressValidator configurationPropertiesValidator(){
   return new ReportEmailAddressValidator();
 }
 ```
-As we notice, we should define our `configurationPropertiesValidator` bean as `static`.

-Therefore, Spring can create the bean in a very early stage, before `@Configuration` classes, to avoid any problems when creating other beans depending on the configuration properties.
+Note that we must define our `configurationPropertiesValidator()` method as `static`.
+This allows Spring to create the bean in a very early stage, before `@Configuration` classes, to avoid any problems when creating other beans depending on the configuration properties.

 ## Conclusion
-If you want to be safe from input errors, validating your configuration would be a good way to go.
-Spring Boot makes it even more practical which we've explained the ways of them in this article.
+If you want to be safe from input errors, validating your configuration is a good way to go.
+Spring Boot makes it easy with the ways described in this article.

 All the code examples and even more you can play with is over [on Github](https://github.com/thombergs/code-examples/tree/master/spring-boot/configuration).